 A Quality Coat Matters

 While powder coating ensures your parts will last, we take it to another level.
 Parts on a production run are spot checked to ensure the proper amount of coating has been applied.
 Our standard is 2 - 4 mils of paint per part.
 If we notice it is above or below, we correct it in-house to get it to the proper spec.
 Need something different?
-Our design and engineering team are here to support you, ensuring your part has been painted to our exacting specifications.
+Our design and engineering team is here to support you, ensuring your part has been painted to our exact specifications.

 What Can Be Powder Coated?